-\begin{rem}[Locally chosen admissible signals] \rm{ If in a network the agents do not know whether others are going to use perturbation signals or not, then the agents use $\alpha=0$ and $\beta^i\!=\!0$, $i\in\VV$ in~\eqref{eq::nec-suf-admin-sig} and \eqref{eq::local_beta-i}.
+\begin{rem}[Locally chosen admissible signals] \rm{ If in a network the agents do not know whether others are going to use obfuscation signals or not, then the agents use $\alpha=0$ and $\beta^i\!=\!0$, $i\in\VV$ in~\eqref{eq::nec-suf-admin-sig} and \eqref{eq::local_beta-i}.
 This is because the only information available to the agents is that their collective choices should satisfy~\eqref{eq::nec-suf-admin-col}.
-Then, in light of Theorem~\ref{thm::main}, to ensure~\eqref{eq::nec-suf-admin-col-a} each agent $i\!\in\!\VV$ chooses its local admissible perturbation signals according to~\eqref{eq::local_beta-i} with $\beta^i\!=\!0$.
+Then, in light of Theorem~\ref{thm::main}, to ensure~\eqref{eq::nec-suf-admin-col-a} each agent $i\!\in\!\VV$ chooses its local admissible obfuscation signals according to~\eqref{eq::local_beta-i} with $\beta^i\!=\!0$.
 Consequently, according to Theorem~\ref{thm::main} again, each agent $i\in\VV$ needs to choose its respective $g^i$ according to~\eqref{eq::nec-suf-admin-sig-b} with $\alpha\!=\!0$.
 Any other choice of $\{\beta^i\}_{i=1}^N$ and $\alpha$ needs an inter-agent coordination/agreement procedure.
 We refer to the admissible signals chosen according to~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig} as the \emph{locally chosen admissible signals}. \boxend} \end{rem}

-In the case of the locally chosen admissible perturbation signals without inter-agent coordination, since the agents need to satisfy~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig} with $\alpha\!=\!\beta^i\!=\!0$, $i\in\VV$, these values~will be known to the malicious agents.
-In case that the agents coordinate to choose non-zero values for $\alpha$ and $\{\beta\}_{i=1}^N$ such that~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig} are satisfied, it is likely that these choices to be known to the malicious agents.
-In our privacy preservation analysis below, we consider various cases of the choices of $\alpha$ and/or $\{\beta\}_{i=1}^N$ being either known or unknown to the malicious~agents.\,This way, our study explains the privacy preservation against the most informed malicious agents and also explores what kind of guarantees exists against less informed malicious agents that do not know all the parameters.
-The the knowledge sets that we consider are defined as follows.
+In the case of the locally chosen admissible obfuscation signals without inter-agent coordination, since the agents need to satisfy~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig} with $\alpha\!=\!\beta^i\!=\!0$, $i\in\VV$, these values~will be known to the eavesdroppers.
+In case that the agents coordinate to choose non-zero values for $\alpha$ and $\{\beta\}_{i=1}^N$ such that~\eqref{eq::local_beta-i} and~\eqref{eq::nec-suf-admin-sig} are satisfied, it is likely that these choices to be known to the eavesdroppers.
+In our privacy preservation analysis below, we consider various cases of the choices of $\alpha$ and/or $\{\beta\}_{i=1}^N$ being either known or unknown to the eavesdroppers.
+This way, our study explains the privacy preservation against the most informed eavesdroppers and also explores what kind of guarantees exists against less informed eavesdroppers that do not know all the parameters.
+The knowledge sets that we consider are defined as follows.